Amane-Fujimiya/ML_Aneurysm/docs/src/chapter_1.md

 # Preface

 This book is an effort to modernize, and partially in a sense, formalize the knowledge of machine learning and neural network as a whole.
 As such, the goal is simply to create a knowledge base, and planning web of topics that will be of further uses in researches or projects further on.
 That is the main goal.
+Yes.

 # Member